 Susan A. Johnston

-Ropes & Gray serves as regular counsel for more than 2,000 mutual funds, their advisers or their independent directors or trustees.
-In addition, many other funds have come to rely on Susan as their special tax counsel; she is one of a small group of go-to tax lawyers for RICs.
-Her clients include such marquee names in the industry as Allianz, AMG, Columbia, Cohen & Steers, DoubleLine, Deutsche Funds, GMO, MFS, Natixis, ProFunds, ProShares, Stone Harbor and Stone Ridge fund groups.
+Ropes & Gray serves as regular counsel for more than 2,000 mutual funds and their advisers, as well independent directors and trustees.
+Funds of all types and sizes have come to rely on Susan as their special tax counsel, elevating her into an exclusive group of prominent tax lawyers specializing in regulated investment companies.
+Her clients have included such marquee industry names as Allianz, AMG, Columbia, Cohen & Steers, DoubleLine, Deutsche Funds, GMO, MFS, Natixis, ProFunds, ProShares, Stone Harbor and Stone Ridge.

-Her work has earned her recognition from her clients and peers alike.
-Susan has served as chair of the Regulated Investment Companies Committee of the ABA Tax Section.
-She has been recognized annually in the top tier of Chambers USA: America’s Leading Lawyers for Business, most recently in 2015, and in the Best Lawyers in America.
-Clients interviewed by Chambers have given her consistently high reviews:
+Susan’s work has earned her recognition from clients and peers alike.
+A former chair of the Regulated Investment Companies Committee of the ABA Tax Section, she has received top-tier recognition from Chambers USA, and was additionally recognized by Best Lawyers in America.

 Advising clients around the country, Susan works out of Ropes & Gray’s Boston and New York offices.
 She graduated from Wellesley College and earned a J.D. from Harvard Law School.